build-on-aws/content/posts/amplify-flutter-serverless-with-appsync/index.md

 |-----|

 ## High-Level architecture

 ![The high level architecture of the project](images/high_level_architecture.png "The high level architecture of the project")
 In the sample project we will use a few AWS services:
 Our web-page (build in Flutter) will be hosted on Amazon S3 behind Cloudfront.
 Cognito will be used for Authentication.
 AppSync will be our API endpoint and we'll connect to DynamoDB as a database.
 A few API endpoints will have Lambda functions.

 ## Used technologies in this project

 Technology wise this project uses Flutter for our Front-End code, TypeScript for code on the backend.
 Also our infrastructure as Code (IaC) is written in TypeScript and uses [AWS CDK](https://aws.amazon.com/cdk/).

 ### What is Flutter?
 Why Flutter?

-[Flutter](https://flutter.dev) is a trending cross-platform development toolkit and altough it is mainly sponsored by Google there is a vibrant open source community.
+[Flutter](https://flutter.dev) is a trending cross-platform development toolkit and although it is mainly sponsored by Google there is a vibrant open source community.
 Flutter allows you to develop a user interface once and then package it for different platforms like Android, iOS, the Web or even Linux and Windows.
 The source code you write is being translated into natively readable code for the target platform which makes Flutter faster then other cross platform development tools.
 In the project you will use the [Flutter Amplify](https://docs.amplify.aws/lib/q/platform/flutter/) SDK to connect the Flutter application to the serverless backend.

 ### Using AWS AppSync - what are Merged APIs?

 [AppSync Merged APIs](https://docs.aws.amazon.com/appsync/latest/devguide/merged-api.html) have been announced in 2023 and empower development teams to split up responsibilities between different teams as APIs for specific endpoints can be development independently from each other.
 This is a functionality meant for teams that do not interact on a regular basis and own different parts of a joined API.
 It simplifies the collaboration of teams and ensures that an API that is supported by different downstream can be updated independently.
 AppSync takes the responsibility of merging the different backend APIs together and only one API endpoint can be exposed to users of the overall API.

 ### Writing infrastructure as code using AWS CDK

 The [AWS CDK](https://aws.amazon.com/cdk/) is a Infrastructure as Code (IaC) tool that allows you to write and define your infrastructure in different programming languages - Typescript/Javascript, Python, Java, C# and Go.
 The tool then translates the infrastructure into [AWS Cloudformation](https://aws.amazon.com/cloudformation/) templates and uses CloudFormation APIs to deploy and provision the infrastructure.
-This allows developers to write infrastructure code in the same languange as they use for the backend services.
+This allows developers to write infrastructure code in the same language as they use for the backend services.

 ## Setting up the serverless backend

 As mentioned before - in this project you are going to build a fully serverless backend which is connected to Flutter using the AWS Amplify SDK.
 The backend consists of a persistence layer and and authentication tool - and an API endpoint.

 ### Persistance layer & authentication

 The persistance layer of this example project is based on [DynamoDB](https://aws.amazon.com/dynamodb/) and [S3](https://aws.amazon.com/s3/).
 S3 can be used to store and save files, DynamoDB is used as a database backend to store information about users and other data.
 S3 is used behind CloudFront to store our Flutter Web components - but this is something you will see later.

 You will use [Amazon Cognito](https://aws.amazon.com/pm/cognito/) to register and identify users.

 #### The CDK code for DynamoDB and Cognito

 In DynamoDB, you use the "[single table design](https://aws.amazon.com/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/)" modelling to store all of your different entities in a single DynamoDB table.
 This table can be created using CDK in with this code:

 ```typescript
 createTable(namespace: string): Table {
     const table = new Table(this, `BackendTable-${namespace}`, {